-There are no new standards, amendments to existing standards and interpretations that are effective from January 1, 2021, adopted by the Group that have significant impact on the Group's consolidated financial statements.
+There are no other new standards, interpretations and amendments to existing standards effective January 1, 2023 that are considered to be relevant or have a material impact on the Group's financial statements.

-A number of new standards, amendments to existing standards and interpretations are effective for the Group's annual periods after January 1, 2022 and have not been early adopted nor applied by the Group in preparing these consolidated financial statements.
-None of these are expected to be relevant and have an effect on the consolidated financial statements of the Group, while the most relevant one is set out as follows:
+Certain new standards, and amendments and interpretations to existing standards have been published that are not mandatory for December 31, 2023 reporting periods and have not been early adopted by the Group.
+None of these are expected to be relevant and have an effect on the financial reporting of the Group, while the most relevant ones are set out as follows: